 The feeling may not last very long at times, but when it is, we want for nothing.
 We don’t have a need to search, or change, anything.

 More confusing is that our mind has attempted to solve this feeling issue by asking logical questions that worked for other issues.
-It asks the question,, “What should I do?”
+It asks the question, “What am I looking for” or “What should I do?”.
 The problem with this question is that it invites us to follow all the rules of “should” we learned years ago.
 Those rules might have worked when we were 6, and 12, and 16, but aren’t the kind of agreements we should follow when we are 25, 35, 45, and 65.
 Those are the same rules that caused us to repress our emotions.
-They are all there stored in our memory telling us what to do, what we should do, what we are supposed to do.
-They chime in as voices in our head with fear when ever we consider changing the status quo and doing something we want to do.
+They are all there, stored in our memory telling us what to do, what we should do, what we are supposed to do.
+They chime in as voices in our head with fear whenever we consider changing the status quo and doing something we want to do.

 All we are talking about is finding that feeling inside of us.
 Finding and feeling that intrinsic joy, love, and happiness that we are searching for is what we want.
 Maybe we don’t commit to a complete transformation.
 Maybe we just change a few things and add a few other things that we want in our life.
 It’s not anarchy.
 It’s some smaller changes leading to us feeling better.
 A feeling that used to naturally flow out of us before we acquired all these false beliefs and fears that repressed them.

-Years ago I had a coaching client, Mary.
+Years ago, I had a coaching client, Mary.
 Mary worked as an executive in a large company.
 She didn’t find her job fulfilling and thought of quitting.
 She had the belief that if she worked at her church and helped people that it would be much more rewarding.
 The problem was that she was a single mom raising two boys.
 She didn’t want to give up income and live near the poverty line on what the church could afford to pay her.
-She wanted the feeling of fulfillment and satisfying a purpose and her mind had wrapped it up in the packaging of this certain type of work.
-Of course that type of lifestyle would mean all sorts of other emotional stresses financially and so she would be trading one set of unsatisfying emotions for another.
+She wanted the feeling of fulfillment and satisfying a purpose but, her mind had wrapped it up in the packaging of the work she was doing.
+Of course, that type of lifestyle would mean all sorts of other emotional stresses financially and so she would be trading one set of unsatisfying emotions for another.